Clifton and Compton: Compton

 The name Compton (post Domesday it was known as Campdene) may go back to before the Norman Conquest in 1066, although it was only first recorded in the middle 13th century.
 The name may mean ‘the valley where a fight occurred’.
 In the period 875 to 925 Ashbourne was between land controlled by the English and the Danish.
 Derby was conquered in 917 by the English, and further fighting around Compton is possible.
 Compton is in present times a suburb within the town of Ashbourne.
 However, it was readded administratively to Ashbourne in 1894, originally being in a combined township of the town until 1846 before Clifton and Compton became a separate parish.
 The north edge with Ashbourne, the Henmore Brook was a boundary before the Conquest.
-Compton itself was divided between two townships divided by Compton Street in the town, the east of Compton was in Sturston and the western portion was part of Clifton.
+Compton itself was divided between two townships split by Compton Street in the town, the east of Compton was in Sturston and the western portion was part of Clifton.
 This dividing line location was likely introduced before Compton was settled and could also be pre-Conquest.
-Unusually, the Compton subtitle was not removed from the remaining parish name and remains to this day.
+Unusually, the Compton subtitle was not removed from the remaining parish legal name and remains to this day.